Rejuvenate your self in the lap of nature’s mesmerizing creation…

 The Pine Forest in Kodaikanal was cultivated in 1906 and is maintained by the forest department.
 Walking through the tall slender trunks with sunlight shimmering and a pleasant climate throughout the year gives an unmatched calm and respite from routine life.
 The Pine Forest has become a heaven for passionate photographs thanks to the movie makers as different regional as well as national movies have been shot here.

-Walking and trekking amongst the nature in the enjoyable atmosphere also stresses on the importance of preserving the forests.
-You can simply unwind and relax or opt for Horse riding to make the most of your vacation.
-You can also plan for a camping experience after getting permit from the local authorities.
-The Pine Forest is located 2 kms from the Kodaikanal Bus station and can be visited from 10:00 A.M. to 6:00 P. M.
+Walking and trekking amongst nature in an enjoyable atmosphere also stresses the importance of preserving the forests.
+At Kodaikanal tourist places, You can simply unwind and relax or opt for Horse riding to make the most of your vacation.
+You can also plan for a camping experience after getting a permit from the local authorities.
+The Pine Forest has located 2 km from the Kodaikanal Bus station and can be visited from 10:00 A.M. to 6:00 P. M.

 14. Perumal Peak